zeyadkhaled/openversion/README.md

-# Using Open Telemetry Collector
+# Ready to use Open Telemetry Standalone Deployable Collector

 ## Introduction